 In order to fulfil their educational, pastoral and administrative responsibilities during your studies at Oxford, the College and the University/department will need to collect and process personal data about you.
 Data collected by the College may be passed to the University/department and vice versa, so that necessary processing can be undertaken.
-The General Data Protection Regulations (GDPR 2016) require that any such information is processed fairly and lawfully, is held securely, and is kept up-to-date.
+The Data Protection Act 2018 requires that any such information is processed fairly and lawfully, is held securely, and is kept up-to-date.

 In order to satisfy the College's obligations to inform you how your data is processed as well as your rights, the College has published specific privacy notices.
-These and other relevant GDPR related documents can be found here: www.bnc.ox.ac.uk/privacypolicies
+These and other relevant UK GDPR related documents can be found here: www.bnc.ox.ac.uk/privacypolicies